 I hope you found some new breakfast ideas that you will want to meal prep this week and I hope you try and love them as much as I do!

-- Let the granola cool off and serve with fruit and yogurt/milk of choice!
+- Let the cookies cool off and enjoy!

 You can find the original recipe here.

 Amount Per Serving: Calories: 101Total Fat: 6gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 31mgSodium: 108mgCarbohydrates: 10gFiber: 1gSugar: 3gProtein: 2g